brianpos/FhirPathTester/UWP/about.md

 ﻿
 ## Introduction ##
-This is a simple technical utility to offer a simple UI for testing fhirpath expressions with R4, STU3 and DSTU2 [HL7 FHIR][fhir-spec] resources.
+This is a simple technical utility to offer a simple UI for testing fhirpath expressions with R5, R4, STU3 [HL7 FHIR][fhir-spec] resources.

 It can execute the expressions as either an extract (for use in search expressions) or validate (for use in StructureDefinition constraints)

+New Features in v1.3.0:

+* Updated to the Firely SDK v5.2.0
+* Now Supports the published 5.0 FHIR Release (via Firely SDK)

+New Features in v1.2.1:

+* Updated to recent HL7 FHIR NuGet pacakges 3.7.0
+* date arithmetic through the core fhirpath project
+* Custom dateadd function fully supported again

 New Features in v1.2.0: